Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 In SPH simulations of galaxies the gas is typically not cooled to temperatures below a few thousand Kelvin \citep{springel03}.
 This is illustrated in Figure \ref{WCNM_f1}, which shows the SPH gas temperature distribution (dashed histogram) in G1 (for clarity we have not shown the corresponding temperature distributions for G2 and G3, both of which are similar to that of G1).
 Minimum SPH gas temperatures in G1, G2 and G3 are about 1200\,K, 3100\,K and 3200\,K, respectively, and while temperatures span the range $\sim10^{3-7}\,{\rm K}$, the bulk ($\sim 80-90\%$) of the gas mass in all three galaxies is at $\Tk \lesssim 10^5\,{\rm K}$.

-At such temperatures all gas will be in atomic or ionised form and H atoms that attach to grain surfaces via chemical bonds (chemisorbed) will evaporate from dust grains before \h2 can be formed. \h2 can effectively only exist at temperatures below $\sim 10^3$\,K, assuming a realistic desorption energy of $3\times 10^4$\,K for chemisorbed H atoms \citep[see][]{cazaux04}.
+At these temperatures the gas will be in atomic or ionised form, and H atoms that attach to dust grain surfaces via chemical bonds (chemisorbed) will evaporate from the grains before \h2 can be formed. \h2 can effectively only exist at temperatures below $\sim 10^3$\,K, assuming a realistic desorption energy of $3\times 10^4$\,K for chemisorbed H atoms \citep[see][]{cazaux04}.
 The first step of \sigame is therefore to cool some portion of the hot SPH gas down to $\Tk \lesssim 10^3\,{\rm K}$, i.e., a temperature range characteristic of a warm and cold neutral medium for which we can meaningfully employ a prescription for the formation of H$_2$.

 \sigame employs the standard cooling and heating mechanisms pertaining to a hot, partially ionised gas.
 Cooling occurs primarily via emission lines from H, He, C, O, N, Ne, Mg, Si, S, Ca, and Fe in their atomic and ionised states, with the relative importance of these radiative cooling lines depending on the temperature \citep{wiersma09}.
 In addition to these emission lines, electron recombination with ions can cool the gas, as recombining electrons take away kinetic energy from the plasma, a process which is important at temperatures $ > 10^3$\,K \citep{wolfire03}.
 At similar high temperatures another important cooling mechanism is the scattering of free electrons off other free ions, whereby free-free emission removes energy from the gas \citep{draine11}.
 Working against the cooling is heating caused by cosmic rays via the expulsion of bound electrons from atoms or the direct kinetic transfer to free electrons via Coulomb interactions \citep{Simnett69}.
-Since this cooling step is targeted towards the hot, ionised gas, we shall ignore photo-ionization as a heating process, but include it in the subsequent temperature calculations (see Section \ref{Tk_GMC}).
+By ignoring heating of the gas by photo-ionization, we shall adopt an assumption typically used for galactic ISM \citep{gnat07,smith08}, though see \cite{wiersma09} who demonstrate how cooling rates are reduced when including photoionization in the intergalactic medium and proto-galaxies.

 We arrive at a first estimate of the temperature of the neutral medium by requiring energy rate equilibrium between the above mentioned heating and cooling mechanisms: